Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/2_Collecting History Guideline.md

 _**B. Their motivations**_

-   1. Why and how they become an activists.
+   1. Why and how they become activists.
-   2. What motivates them every day to continue working as activists.
+   2. What motivates them every day to continue working.
    3. What are the positive and negative aspects in the life of an activist.

 _Examples:_

    * What motivated you to become an activist?
    * When you decided to become an activist?
-   * There was a particular event that motivated you to become an activist?
    * What motivates you to fight every day for your cause?

 _**C.Know their struggles, defeats and victories**_

-   1. Which are the major problems that they identified to achieve their goals and how they overcome them.
+   1. Which are the major problems when achieving their goals and how they overcome them.
-   2. If they put their life in risk doing activism.
+   2. Is their life in risk?
    3. What have been their joys or greatest victories fighting for their cause.
-   4. What did they learn about how to make increase the impact of their causes.
+   4. What did they learn about how to increase the impact on their causes.
-   5. Which are the key aspects on their advocacy campaigns.
-   6. Which changes have they made in society or are they willing for (Real Examples).
+   5. Which changes have they made in society or are they willing for (Real Examples).

 _Examples:_